How I Overcame My English Barrier To Achieve 99.70 ATAR – Jacky He

 5. Collect resources from online

 For all English courses you’ll be required to read a prescribed text and write an essay on this text.
 Firstly, ensure you’ve read the prescribed text at least twice before you start writing anything about the text (I recommend using the holidays to read your text).
 But with texts such as Shakespeare, I often can’t understand it to the depth that I can analyse the author’s intentions.
 So I would collect resources and analytical comments from online, print them off, read through and annotate them.
 They would usually offer me greater insight into the contextual details that influenced the composition of the text, and how certain parts of the text echoes with the contextual values.
 These are details that I would have trouble knowing since I am not too familiar with the historical side of English.
+The Beginner’s Guide to Acing HSC English is worth checking out.

 6. Adapt your memorised essay/notes to different past HSC questions